svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication response example**

-If client supplied credentials are valid, Authentication API will reply with HTTP response including the following details:
+If client supplied credentials are valid, Authentication API will reply with the HTTP response including the following details:

 1. HTTP status "200 OK"
 2. Signed JWT Access and Refresh tokens are included in the response body